 1. ENTRY AT THE FIRST STEP

-Permanent employees entering at the first step shall advance to the second step upon completion of one thousand forty (1,040) hours of actual service (approximately six months) and to each successive step upon completion of two thousand eighty (2,080) hours actual service (approximately one year).
+Employees entering at the first step shall advance to the second step and to each successive step upon completion of the one (1) year required service.

 2. ENTRY AT OTHER THAN THE FIRST STEP